easttennesseecc-star/Q-Top-Dog-IDE/API_KEY_RESPONSIBILITY_MODEL.md

-# 🔐 Q-IDE API Key Responsibility Model
+# 🔐 Top Dog API Key Responsibility Model

 **TL;DR**: You bring your own API keys.
-Q-IDE doesn't provide them, store them insecurely, or charge you for LLM usage.
+Top Dog doesn't provide them, store them insecurely, or charge you for LLM usage.
 You pay the provider directly.

 ---